Shailaja Reddy Alludu

-Shailaja Reddy Alludu is a 2018 Indian Telugu-language romantic comedy film written and directed by Maruthi, produced by S. Radha Krishna, Naga Vamsi, PDV Prasad under the banner of Sithara Entertainments.
-It stars Naga Chaitanya, Anu Emmanuel and Ramya Krishna while Naresh, Murali Sharma, and Vennela Kishore appear in supporting roles.
+Shailaja Reddy Alludu is a 2018 Indian Telugu-language romantic comedy film written and directed by Maruthi and produced by Suryadevara Naga Vamsi and P. D. V. Prasad, under Sithara Entertainments.
+It starred Naga Chaitanya, Anu Emmanuel and Ramya Krishna while Naresh, Murali Sharma, and Vennela Kishore appear in supporting roles.
 The music was composed by Gopi Sundar with cinematography done by Nizar Shafi and editing by Kotagiri Venkateswara Rao.
 The film released worldwide on 13 September 2018 to mixed reviews and grossed over ₹37 crore at the box office.

 Plot

 Chaitanya "Chaitu" is the son of an egotistic businessman whose arrogance derails his sister Shanti's planned marriage.
 He falls in love with artist Anu Reddy and woos her.
 They fear his father will not accept them, but her headstrong attitude impresses him.
 At a function, he boldy announces that they will be married to their surprise.
 Suddenly, her uncle turns up and takes Shanti away to everyone's shock.
 They learn that Anu's mother, Shailaja Reddy, is a domineering village leader who uses vigilantism and her influence to punish abusers and better her people's standing.
 Five years back, Shailaja wanted Anu to become a doctor as part of her plan to provide free medical care to the women in the village despite her wish to study art, and the two have not talked directly since then.
 Chaitu is given the responsibility to take Shanti back and marry her on the day his father promises to avoid wounding his pride.

 As it turns out Anu convinced her uncle not to disclose her romance to Shailaja, Chaitu and his assistant Chari masquerade as a good Samaritan and a doctor who want to set up a hospital in the village.
 Through various schemes and plans, they gradually ease the tensions between mother and daughter, but faces both his father's deadline and Shailaja's plan to marry Anu to a doctor the same day.
 When Shailaja is ready to embrace Anu, some of Chaitu's father's rivals come on the scene and disclose their love and his father's promise.
 Angered, Shailaja throws Chaitu out of the village.
 However, when she is later attacked by some of the abusers who want revenge, Chaitu comes back to protect them.
 When Shailaja is wounded, Anu uses her dupatta to wrap the wound, stunning her.
 After they come home, Chaitu scolds them for their hubris and Shailaja for not recognizing her daughter's career choices.

 The next day, Chaitu's father gets a call from Shailaja that she has taken Shanti and will marry her off.
 Enraged, he goes to stop the wedding and take Chaitu away but is stopped by Shailaja, who reveals that she has accepted Chaitu as her son-in-law and realized her folly.
 Chaitu then reveals that he had convinced Shailaja to hold off on the marriage until they could get his father's blessings.
 Humbled, he joins the celebrations and agrees to both marriages.